top of page

 Epistemology & ontology

-Epistemology is the study of knowledge.
+Epistemology is the study of knowledge, in other words, how we can know.
 It concerns us here as it is important to reflect on how we make sense of biological phenomena as what we interpret to be knowledge will affect our curricular planning and explanations.
 For example, what is a gene and how should we define it at different stages of education?
 Often we use metaphors to help ourselves and other make sense of phenomena, but are they always appropriate?
 Talking of genes as 'blueprints', or Nature Vs Nurture, for example could lead to unsatisfactory beliefs about the nature of human society.

 In my blog posts I talk a lot about levels of organisation, but do levels really exist?
 Can you really ascend the levels, or descend the levels, when really the molecular level exists everywhere?
 And, why is the molecular level at the bottom?
 Reflecting on these matters has allowed me to better explain these ideas in the classroom.